Spyderisk/system-modeller/README.md

 # The Spyderisk System Modeller software

-This is the main software part of the [Spyderisk Open Project](https://github.com/Spyderisk).
+This is the main software component of the [Spyderisk Open Project](https://github.com/Spyderisk), a web service which interacts with users both graphically and via an API.
+The software calculates risk based on models drawn by the user, overlaid on a generic base model of the world.

-The overall Spyderisk Project's aim is to:
+The overall [Spyderisk Project's aim](./docs/Spyderisk-Open-Project-Strategy.md) is to:

 > understand the trustworthiness of socio-technical systems by establishing an international Open Community supporting the research, development, use and support of open, effective, and accessible risk assessment methods, knowledge and tools.